RebElba42/WLSender/README.md

 - Frequency, mode, and band can be filled automatically via FLRig (if configured).
 - Send the QSO to WLGate via the toolbar or menu.
 - Configuration and debug options are available via the config dialog.
+- Check "Always on top" in the Tollbar if you wish to have your QSO Window always visible

 ---